-Visitors booking flights to St. Louis today have a plethora of options at their fingertips.
-The city is blanketed with history, but also rich in entertainment.
-Travelers book flights to St. Louis every summer for one of the best Independence Day celebrations in the nation.
+Today the city is blanketed with history, but also rich in entertainment.
+Travelers visit St. Louis every summer for one of the best Independence Day celebrations in the nation.
 Take a tour around downtown St. Louis and visit the Anheuser Busch Brewery and Busch Stadium, home of MLB St. Louis Cardinals.

 St Louis climate

 St Louis has moderate, seasonal weather, but storms can occur at any time of the year.
 July and August are the hottest and most humid months of the year, and January and February are cold, usually with snow.
 Winter temperatures range from below 32 to 55 degrees F, while summers have daily temperatures of between 57 to 90 degrees.